vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 * Personal assessment and feedback happens inline (part of pairing more than rotation, but rotation ensures a balanced aggregate view)
 * The need for handbooks/playbooks/onboarding materials is greatly reduced as tribal knowledge moves with people
 * Transferring of existing skills and the sharing of new technologies happens organically, rather than needing artificial efforts like classes and workshops
-* It strengthens the connection between teams as friends rotate to other projects - increasing the likeliness of cross-team knowledge sharing and reducing duplicative efforts
+* It strengthens the connection between teams as friends rotate to other projects - increasing the likeliness of cross-team knowledge sharing and reducing duplicated efforts
 * Reduces the strain on any one relationship knowing that there's an end

 We talk about how pairing de-risks our project.
 By having solution knowledge and context shared by the team, rather than locked up in a few people (or, worse, in a single person), the downside to a single person leaving the team is dramatically lowered.
 Rotation is the real-life manifestation of that lowered risk.
 "We believe that you should rotate developers regularly after you disengage with us—let us show you how that's done."